janlionly/AvatarImagePicker/README.md

 picker.sourceTypes = [.camera] // default is [.camera, .photoLibrary]
 picker.presentStyle = .overFullScreen // default is .fullScreen

-// this method include auths for photolibrary and camera. picker.present(allowsEditing: true, selected: { (image) in
+// this method includes authorizing for photolibrary and camera. picker.present(allowsEditing: true, selected: { (image) in
 	// selected image
 }) {